 About the Intermediate Photography Course

-Having acquired the skills and understanding during the Introduction To Photography class, during the Intermediate Photography Course in DC, you’ll learn to use your camera settings and features as elements of effective photographic composition.
+Having acquired the skills and understanding during the Introduction to Photography class, the Intermediate Photography Course in DC, you’ll learn to use your camera’s settings and features as elements of effective photographic composition.
 Also, the course includes in-class lectures/discussions, practical application exercises, homework assignments, and weekly self-critiques.

 Go Beyond the Basic Skills Acquired in the Introduction to Photography Class

-- Become more visually aware by becoming familiar with the characteristics of light.
+- Enhance your visual awareness by becoming familiar with the properties of light.

 - If your camera has a pop-up flash or another flash unit compatible with your camera, we’ll begin experimenting with thoughtful lighting.